jprante/elasticsearch-analysis-skos/README.md

 The following settings parameters may be used in a filter of type *skos*

-	path - a path for SKOS index directory
+	indexName - a name for SKOS index

 	skosFile - the name of the skos file with suffix .n3, .rdf, .ttl, .zip (mandatory)

-	expansionType - wither URI or LABEL (mandatory)
+	expansionType - URI or LABEL (mandatory)

 	bufferSize - a buffer size for the number of words that will be checked for expansion